exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/optimal-pub.md

 #### **Proof**

 Since all the \\(t\\) exponents of the contributing variables are identical as a prerequisite of this Lemma, we only need to discuss the exponents of the main currency to analyze the derived variable asymptotically.
-Because \\(\frac{∂a}{∂t}\\) is the result of a series of Addition and Multiplication of the variables, we can use the arithemic laws of polynomial asymptotic notations.
+Because \\(\frac{∂a}{∂t}\\) is the result of a series of Addition and Multiplication of the variables, we can use the arithmetic laws of polynomial asymptotic notations.

 1. Multiplication:  \\(\Theta(\rho^{r_1}) \cdot \Theta(\rho^{r_2}) → \Theta(\rho^{(r_1+r_2)})\\)
 2. Addition:  \\(\Theta(\rho^{r_1}) + \Theta(\rho^{r_2}) → \Theta(\rho^{max(r_1,r_2)})\\)